The Covered Market

 The atmosphere

 The aisles are narrow, the ceiling is low in places, and the light changes through the day as it filters through the glass roof.
-It's not pretty in a polished, renovated sense — it's pretty in a working, lived-in sense.
+It's not pretty in a polished, renovated sense, but in a working, lived-in one.
 The market has survived because it serves a function, not because it performs one.

 Practical notes